JuanMiguelBG/dolphin-triforce/CODE_OF_CONDUCT.md

-# Dolphin Emulator Code of Conduct
+# Dolphin Triforce Emulator Code of Conduct

 Like many Open Source projects and the greater FLOSS community, Dolphin is a collaborative open source community comprised of a diverse group of